harmonylang/harmonylang.github.io/docs-src/textbook/harmonyintro.md

 much any programming language start with that example.

 Harmony, too, has a Hello World program.
 Figure 2.1 shows the program and the corresponding output.
-From the command line, you can run it as follows:
+After installation (see https://harmony.cs.cornell.edu), you can run it as follows from the command line:

     $ harmony -o hello1.png code/hello1.hny